5 WAYS TO HELP YOUR BIRD FEEL SAFE DURING FIREWORKS

-- ANTICIPATE BREATHING DIFFIUCLTIES: Firework displays come the smell of burning sulfur.
+- Observe your bird for breathing difficulties.
+Fireworks displays come with the smell of burning sulfur.
 Parrots have extremely sensitive lungs so anticipate that the smoke and smell may be irritating for your bird.
-You may want to run an air cleaning system.
+You may want to run an air cleaning system as a precaution.

 These five easy strategies may help your parrot cope with fireworks.
-For more information, you may wish to consult your avian veterinarian.
+For more individualized help, book a bird behavior consultation today.